 Eject any floppy disks by turning off the computer and then holding down the mouse button while you turn the computer on again.
-Try starting up with the Disk Tools floppy disk or (if you have a built-in CD-ROM drive) with the CD-ROM disc that contains system software.
-(For instructions on how to start up your computer from the CD-ROM disc, see "Starting Up From a CD-ROM Disc" in the section "Initializing a Hard Disk" later in this chapter.)
+Try starting up with the Utilities floppy disk or, if you have a built-in CD-ROM drive, with the Macintosh Performa CD.
+(For instructions on how to start up your computer from the CD-ROM disc, see "Starting Up From a CD-ROM Disc" in the section "Repairing a Damaged Disk" later in this chapter.)
 If the "sad Macintosh" icon appears again, consult the service and support information that came with your computer for information on contacting an Appleauthorized service provider or Apple for assistance.